 • Sweet Butter: Try a drizzle of honey or a sprinkle of cinnamon for a delicious spread on toast or scones.

-Even with a good recipe, the hands-on process of making butter can leave you with a few questions.
-Let's walk through some of the most common curiosities and snags that new butter makers run into.
-It happens to all of us.
+Even with a solid recipe, the hands-on process of churning butter can leave you with a few snags.
+Let's walk through the most common issues that new butter makers run into.

-For the magic to happen, your cream needs to be at the ideal churning temperature, which is around 60°F (15°C).
-If it's too cold, the fat globules are just too firm and rigid to stick together, no matter how much you shake or mix.
-The fix is simple: just let the cream sit on the counter for 15-20 minutes to warm up a bit.
+• Cream is Too Cold: The fat globules are too firm and rigid to stick together, no matter how much you mix.
+The Fix: Let the cream sit on the counter for 15–20 minutes to warm up toward the ideal 60°F (15°C).

 Learning how to store your homemade goods is a key homesteading skill.
 For more ideas, our guide on preserving food at home can help you make the most of your kitchen creations.